flowershow/flowershow/README.md

 Worker: https://dash.cloudflare.com/83025b28472d6aa2bf5ae59f3724aa78/workers/services/view/datahub-io-reverse-proxy

+NOTE: this is not a perfect solution as it currently relies on `Referer` header when fetching additional resources like static files from `public` folder or files from `_next` folder, to route the request to the correct app.
+This approach is not very reliable as in some cases the `Referer` header might not exist.
+We need to add a [base path](https://nextjs.org/docs/app/api-reference/next-config-js/basePath) to one of the apps to easily differentiate the requests (e.g. adding `/_` base path would make all the content of the app available at `/_/...`, including `/_/_next/...` and any static files from public folder).

 ### Subdomains

-DataHub Cloud dashboard uses `cloud` subdomain and `staging-cloud` for staging environment.
+DataHub Cloud dashboard uses `cloud` subdomain for production and `staging-cloud` for staging environment.

 ## Environment Variables